 - If no target percentage is specified, it is assumed that dot gain is specified for a 50% tint.

 Dot gain is not identical for all the colors used in color printing.
 There are slight differences in dot gain between cyan, magenta, yellow and black.

 Total dot gain is the difference between the dot size on the source file and the corresponding dot size on the printed result.

-Dot gain is sometimes refered to as TVI (tone value increase).
+Dot gain is sometimes referred to as TVI (tone value increase).
 TVI is a more generic description of the difference in tone value between a requested value and the final output.
 It is also a more suitable name for processes in which some devices may not actually deliver a dot in the final output.

 Types of dot gain